rageshtamizharasu/myprofile/README.md

 To Obtain a Challenging position in the field of DevOps where a background in the design, implementation, and deliverance of software and infrastructure can be used within the organization to secure performance, latency, and efficacy.

 * 🌍  I'm based in India
-* 🧠  I'm learning DevOps
+* 🧠  Keep Learning DevOps
 ### Skills
 <p align="left">
 <a href="https://git-scm.com/" target="_blank" rel="noreferrer"><img src="https://upload.wikimedia.org/wikipedia/commons/3/3f/Git_icon.svg" width="36" height="36" alt="Git" /></a>